erSubhashThapa/100daysofcode/r2-log.md

  ## Thinking through functions

  I really thought through how to seperate the functions so that they could be reused by other function.
-I thinkI did a good job.
-A lot o fmy functions use other functions that I made.
-When makes it easier to change later and cleaner to see.
+I think I did a good job.
+A lot of my functions use other functions that I made.
+This makes it easier to change add other related functions later and cleaner to see.

  ## Do I need An Algorithm?